Frequently Asked Craniofacial, Sleep Apnea & TMJ Questions – Topeka, KS

-Take the STOP-BANG Assessment here on our website!
-This test is very short and only consists of “yes” or “no” questions; the results will help Dr. Michel assess your likely risk for sleep apnea.
+Take the Assessment here on our website!
+This test is very short and only consists of “yes” or “no” questions; the results will help Dr. Michel assess your risk for sleep apnea.
 Once you’ve submitted your answers, our team will reach out to you within 24 hours and let you know if we think you should come in for a consultation.

 If you’ve been diagnosed with sleep apnea by a physician and are currently undergoing treatment with a CPAP, we recommend first going back to your doctor and asking if oral appliance therapy would be a good alternative.
 In most instances, only patients with mild to moderate Obstructive Sleep Apnea (OSA) can benefit from oral appliance therapy alone; however, combined therapy (using an oral appliance and CPAP together) could also be possible for more severe cases.

 Most medical insurance plans do offer at least partial coverage for oral appliances that are specifically meant to treat sleep apnea.
 Yes, this is a little confusing – even though you’re seeing a dentist, you’re not using dental insurance!
 However, this condition definitely falls under the medical umbrella.
-Even patients with Medicaid can take advantage of their coverage here at Sleep Solutions by Michel Dental.
-Thankfully, we have the knowledge and experience needed to navigate this system with ease, helping our patients maximize their deserved benefits and save hard-earned money on high-quality care.
+Even patients with Medicare can take advantage of their coverage here at Sleep Solutions by Michel Dental.
+Thankfully, we have the knowledge and experience needed to navigate this system with ease, helping our patients maximize their benefits and save hard-earned money on high-quality care.